mattlevine22/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

 Welcome!
 I am a graduate student in computing and mathematical sciences at Caltech.
-My work focuses on improving traditional physics-based forecasting of dynamical systems by blending data assimilation and machine learning techniques.
-The growing trend of physics-aware/informed/guided/agnostic machine learning has created exciting new opportunities in applied mathematics, and I am currently developing a theoretical framework to unify these approaches.
-In addition, I enjoy applying these methods in impactful contexts---so far, I have worked substantially in the biomedical sciences, and have begun work directed towards climatological applications.
+My work focuses on improving the prediction and inference of physical systems by blending machine learning, mechanistic modeling, and data assimilation techniques.
+I aim to build robust, unifying theory for these approaches, as well as develop concrete applications.
+I have worked substantially in the biomedical sciences, and enjoy collaborating on impactful applied projects.